dragosmg/arrow_capstone_project/README.md

   show_arrow_query()
 ```

-## 2.6 Document all of the above in user / developer facing documentation

-## 2.7 Write a blog post

-# 3 Extension

-## 3.1 Work around masking of data type functions
+## 2.6 Work around masking of data type functions

 -   Jira:
     [ARROW-12322](https://issues.apache.org/jira/browse/ARROW-12322)
 -   several data type functions in the arrow package are named very
     generically, so they represent a large area for potential masking
     problems.
+-   should be tackled before [Allow bindings to use the `pkg::`
+    prefixes](#21-allow-bindings-to-use-the-pkg-prefixes)
 -   this would need to handle the following scenarios:
     -   `type` is a variable in the calling environment whose value is a
         `DataType` object